-Foster parents/carers come from all walks of life regardless of your marital status, sexuality or residential status.
+Foster parents/carers come from all walks of life regardless of marital status, sexuality or residential status.
 Foster families come from diverse ethnic and cultural backgrounds which reflect the needs of the children/young people they care for.

-The main criteria is that the foster family has the room, both physically and emotionally to accommodate a child/ren and can provide a stable family environment in which to raise the foster child/young person.
+The main criteria is that the foster family has the room, both physically and emotionally to accommodate a child/children and can provide a stable family environment in which to raise the foster child/young person.

 - need to have time and energy to invest in a child or young person.